-From the parking area, head up the Herman Gulch trail and then turn right after about 400 feet onto the marked, Watrous Gulch trail.
+From the parking area, head up the combined Herman Gulch/Watrous Gulch trail and then turn right after about 1500 feet (or five minutes of walking) onto the marked/signed, Watrous Gulch trail.
 The trail gains steadily into Watrous Gulch which it intercepts after about 1.25 miles.
 Once in the gulch, you'll emerge out of the forest into some avalanche debris and open tundra slopes.
+The I-70 noise will soon abate.
 In 1988, the trail began to fade out here, but now, a trail continues all the way to the Woods Mountain/Mt.
 Parnassus saddle.
-If you want to put the mind in neutral, just keep walking up the trail and enjoy the largely tundra stroll.
-At the saddle, turn right and gain the final 1,100 vertical over increasing chiprock, etc. For those wishing to take a more direct approach, once in Watrous Gulch, turn up the prominent SW ridge with a branch of Watrous Creek just to the right.
-Follow the steep ridge NE for about 1,000 vertical feet before the angle begins to relent some and gradually turn more to the east for the final summit approach.
-Route covers grassy tundra that gives way to more chiprock, rock, etc., as you approach the summit.
+At about 1.4 miles, the trail crosses the stream and just after the crossing, you'll come to a signed trail intersection for the Bard Creek Trail # 83.
+Coordinates are: N 39° 42' 44.5 W 105° 50' 15.3".
+Close by on the Bard trail is a campsite area where someone has built a large wood/log lean-to type structure.

 For yet even more brownie points, the truly dedicated peakbagger can add Englemann Peak to their list for the day.
 From the summit of Bard, you'll need to walk north, descending the north slope of Bard to no-count Robeson Peak and continue north over mostly tundra to Engelmann.
 Then you'll need to reverse your route to get back to your vehicle(s), heading back over Bard.
 This is all easy and fast, tundra hiking.
 Adding Engelmann will increase mileage by 4 and elevation gain by about 1,600 ft. making this a much more ambitious day.